WICG/trust-token-api/README.md

 ```

 If there are no tokens available for the given issuer, the returned promise rejects with an error.
-Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token (potentially, if specified by an extension, along with associated redemption metadata) attached in the `Sec-Trust-Token` request header.
-The issuer can either consume the token and act based on the result, optionally including a Redemption Record (RR) in the `Sec-Trust-Token` response header to provide a redemption attestation to forward to other parties.
-Additionally, the issuer may include the `Sec-Trust-Token-Lifetime` header in the response to indicate to the UA how long (in seconds) the RR should be cached for.
-When `Sec-Trust-Token-Lifetime` header value is invalid (too large, a negative number or non-numeric), UA should ignore the `Sec-Trust-Token-Lifetime` header.
-When `Sec-Trust-Token-Lifetime` header value is zero UA should treat the record as expired.
-In case of multiple `Sec-Trust-Token-Lifetime` headers, UA uses the last one.
-If `Sec-Trust-Token-Lifetime` header is omitted, the lifetime of the RR will be tied to the lifetime of the Trust Token verification key that confirmed the redeemed token's issuance.
+Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token (potentially, if specified by an extension, along with associated redemption metadata) attached in the `Sec-Private-State-Token` request header.
+The issuer can either consume the token and act based on the result, optionally including a Redemption Record (RR) in the `Sec-Private-State-Token` response header to provide a redemption attestation to forward to other parties.
+Additionally, the issuer may include the `Sec-Private-State-Token-Lifetime` header in the response to indicate to the UA how long (in seconds) the RR should be cached for.
+When `Sec-Private-State-Token-Lifetime` header value is invalid (too large, a negative number or non-numeric), UA should ignore the `Sec-Private-State-Token-Lifetime` header.
+When `Sec-Private-State-Token-Lifetime` header value is zero UA should treat the record as expired.
+In case of multiple `Sec-Private-State-Token-Lifetime` headers, UA uses the last one.
+If `Sec-Private-State-Token-Lifetime` header is omitted, the lifetime of the RR will be tied to the lifetime of the Private State Token verification key that confirmed the redeemed token's issuance.
-The RR is HTTP-only and JavaScript is only able to access/send the RR via Trust Token Fetch APIs.
+The RR is HTTP-only and JavaScript is only able to access/send the RR via Private State Token Fetch APIs.
 It is also cached in new first-party storage accessible only by these APIs for subsequent visits to that first-party.
 The RR is treated as an arbitrary blob of bytes from the issuer, that may have semantic meaning to downstream consumers.

 UA stores the RR obtained from the initial redemption.
 A publisher site can query whether a valid RR exists for a specific issuer using following API.